mariaonoeva/mariaonoeva.github.io/_pages/about.md

 Maria, Маша, Maruška, ~~Mariia~~\*

-I'm a :sparkles: fourth :sparkles: year PhD student in General Linguistics and a visiting researcher at <a href='https://www.slawistik.hu-berlin.de/en/home'>Humboldt University of Berlin</a>.
+I'm a :sparkles: fourth :sparkles: year PhD student in General Linguistics at <a href='https://ling.ff.cuni.cz/en/'>Charles University</a> and a visiting researcher at <a href='https://www.slawistik.hu-berlin.de/en/home'>Humboldt University of Berlin</a>.
 I explore semantics and pragmatics of polar questions with the main focus on Russian and other Slavic languages.
 My research is a part of the [QueSlav project](https://www.radeksimik.eu/minilab.html).
 The person who navigates me through my studies (aka my advisor) is [Radek Šimík](https://www.radeksimik.eu/personalia.html).

 From August 2024 to October 2025, I'll be in Berlin thanks to a [DAAD](https://www.daad.de/en/) scholarship :v: